A Search For New Ways To Pay For Drugs That Cost A Mint

 "If a gene therapy came through and was reasonably expensive, it would be terrible if we could only treat a thousand patients a year, and it took us 10 or 15 years to treat all those people," says Mark Trusheim at MIT's NEWDIGS program.

 That program is trying to dream up better ways to pay for gene therapies for hemophilia as well as dozens of other diseases where long-term treatments are in the works.
-(NEWDIGS stands for the "New drug Development ParadIGmS Initiative")
+(NEWDIGS stands for the "New Drug Development ParadIGmS Initiative.")

 Under the current paradigm, we typically pay as we go for drugs, with monthly bills for monthly pills.
 Trusheim says it's like paying rent on an apartment.